 As mentioned previously, any variety of sweet potato will work.
 However, for best results I recommend using Japanese sweet potatoes.
 They are extra sweet and slightly drier than other varieties.

-How to Make Sweet Potato Brownies
+How to Make Paleo Sweet Potato Brownies

 Prior to making the brownies, you'll need to steam the sweet potato.
 To do this, simply cube a large sweet potato (no need to remove the skin) and then steam it in a steamer pot until tender.
 Then let the sweet potato cool to room temperature.